AnonymousPlanet/thgtoa/guide.md

 -   Launch Rufus

--   Select the ShredOS img gile
+-   Select the ShredOS img file

 -   Write it to an USB key